seifip/awesome-lab/README.md

-# awesome-lab
+# Awesome Lab
-Awesom tools for lab scientists and research.
+👩‍🔬 Awesome tools for lab scientists and research.